The averaging period used for the following assessment was 1981-2010.

 11th to 19th:

-Rain reached western areas in the morning of 11th, spreading eastwards during the day, some of it heavy especially in the south-east; Charterhall (Berwickshire) and Eskdalemuir both recorded 52.0 mm.
+Rain reached western areas in the morning of 11th, spreading eastwards during the day, some of it heavy especially in the south-east; Charterhall (Berwickshire) and Eskdalemuir (Dumfriesshire) both recorded 52.0 mm.
 On 12th, heavy rain again spread from the south, with the Aberdeen and Inverness areas seeing the heaviest falls.
 This rain cleared to the north overnight, and 13th was cloudy with some patchy light rain or drizzle for many central and western areas.
 The 14th and 15th brought sunshine and scattered showers, most of the showers in northern areas.
-A band of heavy rain for central and eastern areas on 16th cleared later in the afternoon, with the highest rainfall totals in Fife - Auchtermuchty recorded 24 mm.
+A band of heavy rain for central and eastern areas on 16th cleared later in the afternoon.
 After a cold start in the north on 17th, with a minimum of -7.8 °C at Braemar (Aberdeenshire), much of the country had heavy rain, Leuchars (Fife) recording 27.4 mm.
 Sunshine and showers on 18th, brightest in the north with southern and central areas having most showers.
 The 19th was cloudy for most, with rain or drizzle for much of the north.

 20th to 25th: